Fatah–Hamas reconciliation process: May 2011 Cairo Agreement

 On 27 April 2011, representatives of the two factions announced an agreement, mediated by Egypt, to form a joint caretaker government, with presidential and legislative elections to be held in 2012.

-On 4 May 2011, at a ceremony in Cairo the agreement was formally signed by the Palestinian Authority President Mahmoud Abbas and Hamas leader Khaled Meshal.
+On 4 May 2011, at a ceremony in Cairo the agreement was formally signed by the Palestinian Authority President Mahmoud Abbas and Hamas leader Khaled Mashal.
 The accord provided for the formation of a "transitional" government of technocrats to prepare for legislative and presidential elections in one year.
 It also permitted the entry of Hamas into the Palestine Liberation Organization and holding elections to its Palestine National Council decision-making body.
 The Palestinian Authority was to continue to handle security in the West Bank, and Hamas in Gaza Strip.
 They were aimed to form a joint security committee to decide on future security arrangements.

 Israeli Prime Minister Binyamin Netanyahu called the accord "a mortal blow to peace and a big prize for terror."
 Israel responded to the reconciliation with a punitive withholding of PA taxes.
 The United States said that it would judge the new Palestinian government by its policies and that it would have to recognize Israel, accept previous agreements with it and renounce violence.
-Khaled Meshal said that Hamas was prepared to work with Fatah to guide both Palestinian diplomacy and "resistance in all its forms" and that Hamas shared the goal of establishing "a Palestinian state, independent and completely sovereign, on the lands of the West Bank and Gaza Strip, with its capital, Jerusalem, without a single settler, without conceding a single inch and without conceding the right of return" of Palestinian refugees to their former homes in Israel.
+Khaled Mashal said that Hamas was prepared to work with Fatah to guide both Palestinian diplomacy and "resistance in all its forms" and that Hamas shared the goal of establishing "a Palestinian state, independent and completely sovereign, on the lands of the West Bank and Gaza Strip, with its capital, Jerusalem, without a single settler, without conceding a single inch and without conceding the right of return" of Palestinian refugees to their former homes in Israel.

 In June 2011, the negotiations regarding the formation of a unity government were suspended because of disagreements over who the Prime Minister would be.
 Fatah insisted on keeping Salam Fayyad.
 Fayyad was unacceptable for Hamas, who wanted a PM from Gaza.
 The two factions were also divided over how to deal with Israel.
 While Fatah favored peace with Israel, Hamas rejected international demands to renounce violence and recognition of Israel's right to exist.

 After the talks were indefinitely postponed, President Abbas focused on a bid for UN recognition for Palestinian statehood in September 2011 instead of forming a unity government.
-The decision was triggered by the break down of the Israeli–Palestinian peace talks after Netanyahu's refusal to renew a partial freeze on settlement construction in September 2010, and also by Israel's opposition to the Fatah–Hamas deal itself.
+The decision was triggered by the breakdown of the Israeli–Palestinian peace talks after Netanyahu's refusal to renew a partial freeze on settlement construction in September 2010, and also by Israel's opposition to the Fatah–Hamas deal itself.

 On 30 June 2011, President Abbas expressed his concern over a unity government because of the international opposition, particularly from the US, against a government with any Hamas involvement.
 He suggested that such a government might be put off at all ahead of a UN vote on statehood.